waln0/i-like-trains-noah-nathan/README.md

 ## How to Play

-1. Launch the client: `python main.py <ip_adress>`
+1. Launch your client: `python main.py <ip_adress>`
-2. Enter your player name
+2. Enter your player name and sciper
 3. Wait in the waiting room until all players are connected
-4. Press SPACE to start the game when all players are ready
+4. Press SPACE to start the game when all players are ready if it is not automatic
 5. Your agent will automatically control your train
-6. The goal is to collect as many passengers as possible while avoiding collisions
+6. The goal is to collect as many passengers (your number of wagons will increase) and then deliver them to the delivery zone

 ## Logging System